Mounikesh08/RAG-Search-Engine-Using-AWS-and-Langchain/README.md

-# 🔍 RAG Search Engine: Intelligent Document Querying Using Aws and Langchain
+# 🔍 RAG Search Engine: Intelligent Document Querying Using AWS and Langchain

 A powerful Retrieval-Augmented Generation (RAG) search engine that enables intelligent querying of unstructured documents using **LangChain**, **AWS Bedrock**, and **FAISS**.
 Built with a clean and interactive **Streamlit** frontend.